ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 **1 - Start by creating an SAML 2.0 application registration in [FoxIDs Control Client](control.md#foxids-control-client)**

-1. Select the Parties tab and then the Down-parties
+1. Select the Applications tab
 2. Click Create application registration and then SAML 2.0
 3. Add the name
 4. Click Add allow up-party and click login, to let the user login with test users in the track